Happy Dhuleti 2022 I Festival of Colors Holi I Dahan, Date

 Holika was blessed being immune to the fire.
 She was absolutely certain that she would not be touched by the burning fire, and sat down on the fire with the young Prahlad.

 Lord Vishnu gave protection to his devotee Prahlad and he lived, but Holika burned to death.
-Holi festival means the victory of good over evil there.
+Happy holi colours festival means the victory of good over evil there.

-Today, the festival of colours gives us the opportunity to meet again with family, friends and loved ones.
+Festival of Colors Holi gives us the opportunity to meet again with family, friends and loved ones.
 This holiday introduces colours to the lives of people who can relax from monotony and share their joy with loved ones.

-Everyone plays Holi, racing each other and throwing clear Gulal water and colourful water.
+Everyone plays Holi, racing each other and throwing clear Gulal water and colorful water.